Homeowner's Permit and Registration

 Option 1: Mechanical, electrical, and/or plumbing trade work related to a Building Permit

 These types of trade permits are generated with the building permit after the application is reviewed and approved by Residential Plan Review.
-If your trade scope of work is not associated with the building permit scope of work, then you can request a stand-alone trade permit under the Homestead Permit requirements in Option 2.
+If your trade scope of work is not associated with the building permit scope of work, you can request a stand-alone trade permit under the Homestead Permit requirements in Option 2.

 If you are ready to pay for and activate the related trade permit(s), use our Activate Homestead Permit Related to Building Permit web form to register as a homeowner and activate the qualifying trade permit(s).